-While the $20 pair of gloves and mittens from your local sports store or Costco may sound like a bargain in the fall, but believe me when I say this, they’re useless.
+While the $20 pair of gloves and mittens from your local sports store or Costco may sound like a bargain in the fall, believe me when I say this, they’re useless.
 I have a bin filled with proof.
-Honestly, I spent nearly a decade buying cheap gloves and mittens for my kids, even though I’ve learned my lesson and always get nice coats, because I LOVE a good deal, but I’ve learned my lesson the hard way and now only buy the best kids waterproof gloves and waterproof mittens for kids.
+Honestly, I spent nearly a decade buying cheap gloves and mittens for my kids, even though I’ve learned my lesson and always get nice coats because I LOVE a good deal.
+I’ve learned my lesson the hard way and now only buy the best kids’ waterproof gloves and waterproof mittens for kids.

 Buying cheap gloves and mittens for kids is never worth it if you want to spend lots of time outside!

 Grab our Complete Guide to Skiing with Little Kids!

 Designed to take the guesswork out of skiing with kids ages 5 and under so you can hit the slopes with confidence and get your child loving skiing from the very start!

 The thing is, I’ve never actually found a $20 kids ski glove which has lasted me throughout an entire season, still being waterproof and warm when winter is over.
 Once February comes, I have to scavenge for a good pair of ski gloves kids will wear in sports stores, which still end up lasting only a few months again (since the selection for kids’ gloves in February is usually horrible).

 I’ve now learned that instead of spending my $40 on 2 crappy pairs of cheap winter gloves, I can spend that $50 on a pair of really great mittens or amazing gloves for kids that will always stay warm and waterproof AND last for years.
 We now instead invest in the best kids’ ski gloves (which are shockingly affordable) and know that our kids’ ski mittens and gloves will last for years!